POLICY HUB

 Live sheep exports

 The export of live sheep was recently stopped by the Labor Federal Government.
 A large compensation packages was put together but argued to be insufficient.
-Why was the decision made and who was mostly affected?
+Why was the decision made and is there an alternative.

 CLICK - PRELIMINARY BRIEF